thakursc1-zz/pygame/README.md

 # pygame
 A python game for project demonstration for graphics

+Download it as a zip folder [here](https://github.com/thakursc1/pygame/archive/master.zip)

-Please see the instructions for installation [here](https://github.com/thakursc1/pygame/blob/master/Readme.txt)
+Please see the instructions after downloading for installation [here](https://github.com/thakursc1/pygame/blob/master/Readme.txt)